 It is also worth considering that the insights you gained three months ago (or more) could well be out-of-date, so there is great value in repeating your research exercises to reflect the new context.

 While a data-driven approach is key to successful pricing and revenue management strategies, a wide set of data sources is essential.
-Sales data, brand trackers, marketing mix models, expert views, and consumer insights on price elasticity (e.g. pricing research like conjoint studies) can all give you a piece of the puzzle.
+Sales data, brand trackers, marketing mix models, expert views, and consumer insights on price elasticity (e.g. pricing research like conjoint analysis studies) can all give you a piece of the puzzle.
 However, to ensure the most accurate predictions, analytical rigor must be applied when combining different data sources.

-The bottom line is that the research techniques chosen can affect the results and can impact the overall success of your NRM strategy.
+The bottom line is that the pricing research techniques chosen can affect the results and can impact the overall success of your NRM strategy.

 4. Accept that there are areas you won’t be able to get full visibility over